led-mirage/PingMonitor/README.md

 ## Release History

+### **v1.1.0**: 202x/xx/xx

+- Feature: Added AddressFamilyPreference setting
+  - Users can now specify 'IPv4', 'IPv6', or 'Auto' preferences for ping operations.
+  - If the specified family is not available, it will fall back to the other.

 ### **v1.0.1**: 2024/12/22

 - Fix: Ensure window position and size are within screen bounds on restore
   - Added checks to ensure window does not go out of screen bounds after being displayed on a different monitor.
   - Refactored code to move position and size restoration logic into a separate method.

 ### **v1.0.0**: 2024/12/22

 - Initial release

 ## Copyright